 - (a) Do you agree with the proposals on the application of the general model to loan commitment and financial guarantee contracts?
 Why or why not?
 If not, what approach would you prefer? - (b) Do you foresee any significant operational challenges that may arise from the proposal to present expected credit losses on financial guarantee contracts or loan commitments as a provision in the statement of financial position?
-If yes, please explain. - 39.
-FRC believes that loan commitment and financial guarantee contracts should follow the same measurement proposals as drawn loans.
+If yes, please explain. - 36.
+FRC agrees with the proposals on the application of the general model to loan commitment and financial guarantee contracts.
 As noted in our response to the SD, our financial sector constituents tend to manage loan commitments together with other items in open portfolios e.g. undrawn credit card commitments are managed together with credit cards with existing balances.
 Therefore it is appropriate to subject loan commitments to the same impairment requirements as those for other financial assets.

-Exceptions to the general model Simplified approach for trade receivables and lease receivables
+Exceptions to the general model

+Simplified approach for trade receivables and lease receivables

-- (a) Do you agree with the proposed simplified approach for trade receivables and lease receivables?
+Question 10 (a) Do you agree with the proposed simplified approach for trade receivables and lease receivables?
 Why or why not?
-If not, what changes do you recommend and why? - (b) Do you agree with the proposed amendments to the measurement on initial recognition of trade receivables with no significant financing component?
-If not, why not and what would you propose instead? - 40.
-FRC agrees with the proposed simplified approach for trade receivables and lease receivables.
-We welcome the fact the simplification would permit entities to apply the same impairment model to all different types of financial assets.
+If not, what changes do you recommend and why? (b) Do you agree with the proposed amendments to the measurement on initial recognition of trade receivables with no significant financing component?
+If not, why not and what would you propose instead?

-41. However, we note the concerns raised above in relation to the lack of a leases standard and therefore the lack of clarity on the application of the proposals to lease receivables.
+- 37. FRC agrees with the proposed simplified approach for trade receivables and lease receivables.
+We welcome the fact the simplification would permit entities to apply the same impairment model to all different types of financial assets. - 38.
+However, we note concerns raised above in relation to the lack of a leases standard and therefore the lack of clarity on the application of the proposals to lease receivables.